 - 10 A year-over-year analysis of FTEs and compensation costs for 2021 OEB Approved, - 11 2021 to 2024 historical years, and forecast 2025 Bridge Year and 2026 Test Year are - shown below.
-The FTEs amounts shown below reflect end of year FTE counts for each - 13 program.
+The FTEs amounts shown below reflect end of year FTE counts, and - therefore differ from Appendix 2-K for which number of FTEs was based on mid-year - 14 averages.
+Role additions and elimination align with those discussed in Table 4-26.

-14 2021 OEB Approved vs. 2021 Actuals
+15 2021 OEB Approved vs. 2021 Actuals

-There were 21.1 fewer FTEs, or 23%, in the 2021 Actuals compared to the 2021 OEB Approved, with significant changes in the corporate and finance departments, staff turnover in existing roles and challenges re-hiring during the COVID-19 pandemic.
+There were 21.1 fewer FTEs, or -23%, in the 2021 Actuals compared to the 2021 OEB Approved, with significant changes in the corporate and finance departments, staff turnover in existing roles and challenges re-hiring during the COVID-19 pandemic.
 As a result, there were increases for non labour costs as Oshawa Power navigated through this period of change, including subcontractor costs to fill in for staff that were unable to work due to COVID-19 Health department constraints.
-This also resulted in Total compensation was lower by \$1,323,694, or 11%, compared to the 2021 OEB Approved

-1 year, based on costs associated with this turnover partially offsetting the lower costs of a

-2 smaller staffing complement.
+This also resulted in Total compensation was lower by \$1,323,694, or 11%, compared to the 2021 OEB Approved year, based on costs associated with this turnover partially offsetting the lower costs of a smaller staffing complement.